- Business Operations

 If you are planning on erecting a tent for an event on campus, you must obtain an approval for tent location from the Office of Student Activities (if student organization) or the Office of the Vice President for Business Affairs (if a University Department).

-Please refer to the Temporary Building Permit Application available at EH&S.
+Please refer to the Temporary Building Permit Information and Application available from EH&S.

 After proper approval and permits have been acquired, you will need to apply for a Dig Permit (if the stakes penetrate the ground) and proof of the Temporary Building Permit must be supplied.